 If we were honest and look at how the realm of the spirit works, we would find it difficult to refute.
 We all know people who have had “close calls” and yet lived; while there were others who didn’t.

 This is where my gratitude begins.
 I let it begin with me where I am right this moment.
 That I exist and that you’re here with me now, is not a coincidence.

-Gratitude is the attitude some of us use to change our vantage point.
-Instead of seeing ourselves in the valley of self-pity, regardless of how bad we think things are, we feel certain others remain buried in hardships, and know we are not alone.
+Instead of seeing ourselves in the valley of self-pity, regardless of how bad we think things are, we feel sure others remain buried in hardships, and find comfort in that we are not alone.
 Someone always is in worse shape than we are, and yet they rise.

-We use discernment of messages we allow to infiltrate our thinking since this is where change begins.
+We use discernment in positive messages and allow them to infiltrate our thinking, since this is where change begins.

 In his book, Inspiration, Your Ultimate Calling, Dr. Wayne Dyer implores us on page 72, to remember “we’re already connected to everything that we think is missing from our life.”
 Gratitude is one way of being able to see what is missing and, with our words and highest imaginings, we make them our reality.